equating1729/github-skills-challenge/README.md

 Your challenge is ready.
 Follow the instructions provided for this challenge and complete the required tasks in this repository.

-Make sure your work is committed and pushed to your repository before submission.
+Make sure your work is committed and pushed to your repository before submission.....

 Good luck!